influxdata/docs-v2/content/influxdb/cloud-iox/query-data/flux-sql.md

 #### Supported by any InfluxDB 2.x client

-The process below uses the `/api/v2/query` endpoint and can be used to execute SQL queries against an InfluxDB IOx-powered bucket with all existing InfluxDB 2.x clients including, but not limited to, the following:
+The process below uses the `/api/v2/query` endpoint and can be used to execute SQL queries against an InfluxDB IOx-powered bucket with an HTTP API request or with all existing InfluxDB 2.x clients including, but not limited to, the following:

 - InfluxDB 2.x client libraries
 - Grafana and Grafana Cloud InfluxDB data source